0w0Demonic/Alchemy/README.md

 You can build surprisingly elaborate structures with this.
-The interface is modeled closely after AutoHotkey’s built-in `Map`, but `MapChain` includes extra properties and methods to help distinguish between inherited and direct entries.
-For instance, `Own[...]` narrows the scope to just that particular map.
+The interface is modeled closely after AutoHotkey’s built-in `Map`, but `MapChain` includes extra properties and methods to help distinguish between inherited and direct entries. `Own[...]`, for example, narrows the scope to just that particular map.
 As an example:

 ```ahk